OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 ---
-title: Cilkscale — the OpenCilk scalability analysis tool
+title: Cilkscale — scalability analysis & benchmarking tool
+image: /img/qsort-cilkscale-scalability-plots-sample-qsort-only.png
 tags:
+  - cilkscale
   - tools
-attribution: true
+attribution: false
+author: Alexandros-Stavros Iliopoulos
+date: 2022-08-31
+eleventyNavigation:
+  order: 0
 ---

 Cilkscale can help you reason about the parallel performance and scalability of your Cilk program.
 Cilkscale enables you to: